-CPM’s 2016 - 2017 conference schedule and sessions are listed here.
+CPM is proud to support mathematics teachers by participating in many local, state, regional and national conferences.
+CPM’s conference schedule and sessions are listed here.
 We look forward to seeing you at one of these inspirational conferences.

 Contact Chris Mikles at email@example.com or 916.719.3077 for more information.

 Teachers understand that students learn at different rates and through different experiences.
 The CPM materials have been designed to support mastery over time through a student-centered, problem-based course, and this approach supports students’ different learning styles.
 But when changing the materials and changing the methodology, the teacher must also change her assessment practices.
 She cannot tell students she wants them to explain their thinking during class and then assess them with only a multiple choice test.
 Students will quickly realize that “explaining” is not valued enough to be given the time to be assessed.

 Along with the type of assessment questions they ask, we want teachers to consider assessment as important as instruction, texts, and activities.
 Below are CPM’s Principles of Assessment.

 Teachers need to be involved in the crafting of their assessments.